 Divorce is a process NOT an event and there are many really strong feelings your child might have – from anger, fear, or sadness to feeling confused.
 Sometimes they feel all these emotions at the same time.
 It can all feel a bit overwhelming.

-Working with me once a week either here at my practice, or on Skype is a very simple, but powerful way to support your children.
+Working with me once a week either here at my practice, or on Zoom or Skype is a very simple, but powerful way to support your children.

 As caring adults, we can help by simply acknowledging & listening to how a child may be feeling, without trying to “fix it.”
 My Supporting Children Through Divorce’ programme is designed to support open and honest communication and to help children feel heard, understood and supported during a time of great upheaval.